tkn-tub/pogona-openfoam-cases/README.md

 ## Install OpenFOAM and Other Dependencies

   1. Install [Singularity](https://sylabs.io/docs/#singularity)
-  2. Run `./singularity_build.sh`
+  2. ~~Run `./singularity_build.sh`~~
-  3. Open a shell inside the assembled image by running `./cases.simg`.
+  3. ~~Open a shell inside the assembled image by running `./cases.simg`.~~

+There is now no more need to build the image yourself.
+You can find instructions on how to download and use a pre-built image on [Github](https://github.com/lumpiluk/pogona-container).

 ## Generate OpenFOAM Cases from Templates